Embedded-Systems-Data-Science-Group/GNNVPR/README.md

 ## PyTorch & Pytorch Geometric
 We use PyTorch running a GNN that uses SAGE and TAG Convolutional layers from the papers here:

+## How to Run:
+1. Data Collection
+2. Data Preprocessing
+3.